Pylons/pyramid/docs/api/config.rst

      The set of registries that have been created for :app:`Pyramid` applications, one per each call to
-     :meth:`pyramid.config.Configurator.make_app` in the current process.
-The
+     :meth:`pyramid.config.Configurator.make_wsgi_app` in the current
-     object itself supports iteration and has a ``last`` property containing the last registry loaded.
+     process.
+The object itself supports iteration and has a ``last`` property containing the last registry loaded.

      The registries contained in this object are stored as weakrefs, thus they will only exist for the lifetime of the actual